vatpac-technology/sops/docs/terminal/williamtown.md

 **WAH** owns any airspace above `F125` activated by ad-hoc release with ARL or NOTAM.

+!!! note
+    The upper limit of **WAH** must be coordinated with ARL *prior* to the position logging on.

 ### Restricted Area Activations
 There are no [restricted areas or MOAs](../../controller-skills/sua) activated by default when WAL is online.